-Important Notice About Surprise Billing - Know Your Rights The No Surprises Act (NSA) is a federal law that provides you with protections against "surprise billing" and "balance billing" under certain circumstances.
-A surprise bill is an unexpected bill you receive from a nonparticipating health care provider, facility, or air ambulance service for healthcare.
-Surprise bills can happen when you receive emergency care - when you have little or no say in the facility or provider from whom you receive care.
-They can also happen when you receive non-emergency services at participating facilities, but you receive some care from nonparticipating providers.
+Important Notice About Surprise Billing - Know Your Rights

+The No Surprises Act (NSA) is a federal law that provides you with protections against "surprise billing" and "balance billing" for out-of-network emergency services; out-of-network non-emergency services provided with respect to a visit to a participating health care facility; and out-of-network air ambulance services.

+A surprise bill is an unexpected bill you receive for:

+- emergency care when you have little or no say in the facility or provider from whom you receive care, or for - non-emergency services furnished by certain nonparticipating providers with respect to patient visits to participating health care facilities, or for - air ambulance services furnished by nonparticipating providers of air ambulance services.